i05nagai/memorandum/language/english_speaking.md

         * coventry city have proved untouchiable this season. the've just won their sixth consecutive game
         * it was United's sixth consecutive win this seasons
     * interest rates have been held at the same level for the tenth consecutive month
+    * limited to a maximum of 7 consecutive calandar days
 * piecemeal
     * at the moment the system is piecemeal -- some are run by city councils, others are scored by prviate tech platforms which hold personal data
 * benigh